The Invisible (2020 film)

-The Invisible (Invisibles) is a 2020 Spanish drama film directed by Gracia Querejeta starring Emma Suárez, Adriana Ozores and Nathalie Poza.
+The Invisible (Invisibles) is a 2020 Spanish drama film directed and co-written by Gracia Querejeta, and starring Emma Suárez, Adriana Ozores and Nathalie Poza.

 Plot

 Set in a public park, the plot concerns the conversations established between three women close to their 50s (Elsa, Julia and Amelia) on their weekly walks around the site.

 Cast

 Production

 The screenplay was penned by Gracia Querejeta alongside Antonio Santos Mercero.
 Invisibles was produced by Nephilim Producciones SL and Orange Films AIE with the participation of RTVE, RTVM and Movistar+, endorsement from Canal Extremadura and support from ICAA and Junta de Extremadura.
 The film was primarily shot on location in the Parque del Príncipe in Cáceres (with some footage shot in a nearby street and high school) from March to April 2019, only using a steadycam.

 Release

-Distributed by Wanda Films, Invisibles was theatrically released in Spain on 6 March 2020 grossing a "good" 136,761 € in its opening weekend standing out from a domestic box office otherwise depressed due to the growth of COVID-19 cases, but its theatrical run was soon halted by the State of Alarm declared by the Government due to the pandemic, which closed theatres down.
+Distributed by Wanda Films, Invisibles was theatrically released in Spain on 6 March 2020 grossing a "good" €136,761 in its opening weekend standing out from a domestic box office otherwise depressed due to the growth of COVID-19 cases, but its theatrical run was soon halted by the State of Alarm declared by the Government due to the pandemic, which closed theatres down.